fwip/mtg_pronouns/reworded_cards.md

 Flying (This creature can't be blocked except by creatures with flying or reach.)

-Whenever Scalpelexis deals combat damage to a player, they exiles the top four cards of their library.
+Whenever Scalpelexis deals combat damage to a player, that player exiles the top four cards of their library.
 If two or more of those cards have the same name, repeat this process.

 **1 / 5**